 Veronica H. Villena

 Veronica H. Villena is an assistant professor of supply chain and information systems in the Smeal Business School at Pennsylvania State University.
 Her research focuses on how companies engage their global supplier network to achieve economic, environmental, and social outcomes.
 She has worked with leading sustainability companies in the automotive, electronics, consumer product, pharmaceutical, and food sectors on how they can diffuse their environmental and social practices to their first-, second-, and third-tier suppliers.
 Her research explores the challenges companies face in cascading their environmental and social requirements to these upstream suppliers.
 It also provides insight into suppliers’ constraints in and reasons for not fulfilling such requirements.
 She received the 2019 Faculty Award for Sustainability from Smeal College of Business, which recognizes a faculty member for their extraordinary achievement and service in advancing Smeal’s sustainability goals in teaching, research, and outreach.

-She is the recipient of both the 2019 Jack Meredith Best Paper award at the Journal of Operations Management and the 2016 Chan Hahn Best Paper Award at the Academy of Management Conference, Operations and Supply Chain Division.
-Her work has been published in a variety of prestigious journals, including Journal of Operations Management, Production and Operations Management, Journal of Management, Journal of Supply Chain Management, and Harvard Business Review.
-She serves as an Associate Editor for the Journal of Operations Management and as an editorial review board member for Production and Operations Management Journal and Journal of Supply Chain Management.
+She is the recipient of the 2019 Jack Meredith Best Paper award at the Journal of Operations Management and the Chan Hahn Best Paper Award at the Academy of Management Conference (OSCM division) in 2016 and 2020.
+Her work has been published in a variety of prestigious journals, including Journal of Operations Management, Production and Operations Management, Journal of Management, Journal of Supply Chain Management, Decision Sciences Journal, and Harvard Business Review.
+She serves as an Associate Editor for the Journal of Operations Management and as a Senior Editor for Production and Operations Management.
 Dr. Villena's research papers can be accessed at https://www.researchgate.net/profile/Veronica_Villena.

 Buyer-supplier relationships, Supply networks, Sustainable procurement